adoyle-h/Today-I-Learned/README.md

 ## 版权声明

-Copyright (c) 2016-2023 ADoyle (adoyle.h@gmail.com).
+Copyright 2016-2023 ADoyle (adoyle.h@gmail.com).
+Some Rights Reserved.
 The project is licensed under the **BSD 3-clause License**.

-See the [LICENSE][] file for the specific language governing permissions and limitations under the License.
+Read the [LICENSE][] file for the specific language governing permissions and limitations under the License.

+Read the [NOTICE][] file distributed with this work for additional information regarding copyright ownership.

 [LICENSE]: ./LICENSE
+[NOTICE]: ./NOTICE

 ## TOC